Azure/AzureAD-App-Docs/articles/en-us/servicenow/sso_configure.md

     p.
 Click **Submit**.

+### Configuring ServiceNow Express for single sign-on

-12. *Open a new tab in your browser* Sign-on to your ServiceNow Express application as an administrator.
+1. Sign on to your ServiceNow Express application as an administrator.

-13. In the navigation pane on the left side, click **Single Sign-On**.
+2. In the navigation pane on the left side, click **Single Sign-On**.

     ![Configure app URL](./media/ic7694980ex.png "Configure app URL")

-14. On the **Single Sign-On** dialog, click the configuration icon on the upper right and set the following properties:
+3. On the **Single Sign-On** dialog, click the configuration icon on the upper right and set the following properties:

     ![Configure app URL](./media/ic7694981ex.png "Configure app URL")